chrisoc19/Ecommerce-Project/README.md

 ## Credits

-### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media
-- The photos used in this site were obtained from ...
+- The photos used in this site were obtained from a google search.

 ### Acknowledgements

-- I received inspiration for this project from X
+- Id like to thank code institute for there teaching and helping during the process of this project.